tejomayk/ML_algorithms/src/linear_regression/README.md

 - MSE isn't applicable right now because we are using SGD where we only consider one sample per step
 - `np.expand_dims` is the numpy equivalent of `torch.unsqueeze`
 - returning `self` at the end of the `fit` and `fit_normal` methods makes it similar to sklearn

+28th October 2025
+- Fixed a small, silly error in the `fit_normal` method where I was calling a tuple instead of indexing it.
+Surprised that Gemini didn't catch it.
+- Added a sanity-check demo notebook to test the methods in the `LinearRegression` class.